 The most common reason for moisture in a basement is water in the soil coming into your home in one capacity or another.

-Standing ground water and water that is not being drained away from the house is another culprit.
+Standing groundwater and water that is not being drained away from the house’s subsurface drainage system is another culprit.
 Water will find its way into the house through cracks and other means if it isn’t drained away from the house properly.
 This can also happen if the water table in your area is high from excessive rain.
+If your sump pump has been running constantly you will want to make sure it’s not burning out or stuck, or if the discharge pipe is not blocked.

 Moisture from the air outside